 Also, the ThinkPad E580 has several security features that any business user will appreciate.
 For starters, it comes with the Discrete Trusted Platform Module (DTPM) 2.0 chip which secures your device and reduces its vulnerability to cyber-attacks.

-The Kensington lock slot, on the other hand, protects it physically by allowing you to lock the device locked down onto your workspace, wherever that might be.
-So, it’s going to be difficult for someone just to snatch your laptop away.
+The Kensington lock slot protects it physically by allowing you to lock the device locked down onto your workspace, wherever that might be.
+So, it’s going to be difficult for someone to snatch your laptop away.
 Lastly, the touch fingerprint reader will ensure that you, and only you, can biometrically access the computer, even if you forget your password.

 As we go through this Lenovo ThinkPad E580 review, it’ll also become clear that there are some things that we feel Lenovo could improve upon.
 Among them are the dim display, underperforming WiFi, the lack of a touch screen option, and the sub-par speakers.

 It’s quite unfortunate that the ThinkPad E580’s display is one thing that holds it back.
-For starters, the screen is quite dim when you compare it to almost any other laptop available on the market.
+The screen is quite dim, for starters, when you compare it to almost any other laptop available on the market.
 That’s not good for the eyes, especially if you’re going to use this for hours on end as your primary work computer.
 Plus, it’ll reduce your ability to see things clearly if you’re doing light editing work on photos or videos.

 Second, we agree with plenty of other reviewers out there that the color reproduction on this laptop is mediocre at best.
 Again, it pains us to say this.
 But with all the many positive traits of this laptop, it’s sad that the display is its Achilles heel.